-We talked to Milos Milovanovic of Blinking about building digital tools that enable people to establish digital relationships with companies, governments, and other institutions, and he had the following to say:-
+Milos Milovanovic of Blinking tells us about building digital tools that enable people to establish digital relationships with companies, governments, etc.

 First of all, how are you and your family doing in these COVID-19 times?